silvermullet/oh-bot/Readme.md

 Oh-bot is able to...
  1. Set your team's office hours.
 Just ask to set your team's office hours and it will help out.
- 2. Retrieve office hours for a known team
+ 2. Retrieve office hours for a known team (Controlled by the Lex slot SetTeam)

 ### Local Development